yasserelmzoudi/Cell-Society-Simulation/README.md

 Professor Duvall's lectures and notes from class
 - Examples of reflection
-- Abstractions
+- Examples of abstraction
+- Principles such as Open Closed, Single Responsibility, Liskov's Substitution

 StackOverFlow
-- JavaFX Features
-- Reflection

 ### Running the Program

 Main class:

-Start: Contains the method to <code>launch args</code> and run the program.
+**Start**: Contains the method to <code>launch args</code> and run the program.

 Data files needed: